 When you were in the throes of addiction, nearly every aspect of your life was taken over, including your mental, physical, social, behavioral, and emotional health.
 This is why it’s important that you methodically put the pieces back together when you’re in recovery through different therapies.

-At Tres Vistas Recovery, Dr. Daniel Headrick and our team place great value in a multi-pronged approach to recovery so that you have the tools you need to plug back into the world.
+At Tres Vistas Recovery, our team places great value in a multi-pronged approach to recovery so that you have the tools you need to plug back into the world.

-While therapies such as medication-assisted treatments and nicotinamide adenine dinucleotide (NAD) IV therapy can play valuable frontline roles in your physical health, we also believe that addressing your mental and spiritual health is equally as important.
+While therapies such as medication-assisted treatments can play valuable frontline roles in your physical health, we also believe that addressing your mental and spiritual health is equally as important.

 Here’s a look at a few of the more successful therapies we offer for people in recovery.

 One-on-one support in recovery is important as we attempt to identify those issues that may have caused or exacerbated your substance use disorder.
 Once we have a better idea of your overall mental and behavioral health, we can try more specific therapies, such as: